dutkulang/alx-higher_level_programming/0x03-python-data_structures/README.md

 <ins>**Removing elemets from a set**

 - `remove(element_to_removed)` :- Removes an element specified from a set but returns an error if the element does not exist.
+- `discard(element)` :- Removes an element specified from a set but returns no error if the element does not exist.
+- `pop()` :- Randomly removes an element from a set.